-Drupal is an advanced and powerful content management framework, built on the PHP scripting language, and supported by a database engine like MySQL.
-Drupal provides a flexible system that can be used to manage websites of all different sorts and profiles.
+Drupal is an advanced and powerful content management framework, built on the PHP scripting language and supported by a database engine like MySQL.
+Drupal provides a flexible system that can be used to manage websites of all different types and profiles.
 Drupal is capable of providing the tools necessary to create rich, interactive “community” websites with forums, user blogs, and private messaging.
-Drupal can also provide support for multifaceted personal publishing projects and can power podcasts, blogs, and knowledge bases systems all within a single unified system.
+Drupal can also provide support for multifaceted personal publishing projects and can power podcasts, blogs, and knowledge-based systems, all within a single, unified platform.

-Before we begin with the Drupal installation, there are few other guides in the Linode Library that provide instructions for installing the necessary prerequisites.
+Before we begin with the Drupal installation, there are few other guides that provide instructions for installing the necessary prerequisites.

 - If you’re new to Linux system administration, consider our Linux System Administration Basics guides.